Hupeh/Tea Chinese Crab Apple Trees

 Growing Hupeh Crab Apple Trees

 Any well drained soil, tolerates partial shade and urban pollution well.
-It is drought tolerant and not bothered by strong winds, but can't grow on the coast.
+It's drought tolerant and not bothered by strong winds, but can't grow on the coast.

-Please Note: This tree is sterile and will not pollinate other apple trees.
+Please Note: This tree is sterile and won't pollinate other apple trees.
 If you are looking for a pollinator for an orchard choose either John Downie and Golden Hornet.
 The bees don't mind, however, and will eat their fill.